MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/proxy-servers-for-skype-for-business-online.md

 description: "This article provides information about using a proxy server with Teams or Skype for Business."
 ---

-# Proxy Servers for Teams or Skype for Business Online
+# Proxy servers for Teams or Skype for Business Online

 This article will help you with guidance about using a proxy server with Teams or Skype for Business.

 ## Not using a proxy server is recommended

 When it comes to Teams or Skype for Business traffic over proxies, Microsoft recommends bypassing proxies.
-Proxies don't make Skype for Business more secure because its traffic is already encrypted.
+Proxies don't make Teams or Skype for Business more secure because its traffic is already encrypted.

 And having a proxy can cause issues.
 Performance-related problems can be introduced to the environment through latency and packet loss.
 Issues such as these will result in a negative experience in such Teams or Skype for Business scenarios as audio and video, where real-time streams are essential.